M-107/python_singles/README.md

 ## Random Stuff

-**ab2data** - Tool for transforming bank statements from AirBank to usable data formats (csv, json, jsonl), as the bank only supplies them as PDFs to regular account holders.
+**ab2data** - Tool for transforming bank statements from AirBank to usable data formats (CSV, JSON, JSONL), as the bank only supplies them as PDFs to regular account holders.

 **clickhash** - Simple CLI tool that hashes and unhashes strings or files.